OmerKedar318/PokerProtocol/README.md

 # PokerProtocol
-This documentation provides a technical overview of the Poker.Protocol library as developed so far.
-The protocol is designed as a C# class library that serves as a shared "contract" between the game server and the client.

-Architectural Overview

 The protocol follows a Server-Authoritative model using a typed message system.
 It is structured to handle real-time, bidirectional communication, typically intended for use over WebSockets.